survivejs/webpack-book/manuscript/handling_styles/03_eliminating_unused_css.md

 leanpub-end-insert
 ```

-Next we need to connect this part to our configuration.
+Next, we have to connect this part to our configuration.
 It is important the plugin is used *after* the `ExtractTextPlugin` as otherwise it won't work!

 **webpack.config.js**